cloudbank-project/burnop/aws-ec2-start-stop.md

             * We double-check at the end
     * Tags: Added Name, Owner, Zombie remarks as above
     * Review: Role name will be **ec2-start-stop**; ensure the Policy is the one intended
+        * Also add a second policy to this Role: **AmazonSNSFullAccess**
+            * This allows us to send notification emails from the Lambda functions when they run
     * Create role